Download the full 2018 annual report here

 • There is Potential For Economic Dislocation Beyond Increased Tariffs.

-The new tariffs on Chinese goods arrived just as companies were absorbing another wave of impacts on their Chinese suppliers and sub-suppliers: pollution control measures enforced by the government led to the shutdown of more than 86,000 supplier sites in 2017, and significantly more are expected to shut down as a part of the Three-year Action Plan for winning the Blue Sky War.
+The new tariffs on Chinese goods arrived just as companies were absorbing another wave of impacts on their Chinese suppliers and sub-suppliers: pollution control measures enforced by the government led to the shutdown of more than 86,000 supplier sites in 2017, and significantly more are expected to shut down as a part of the Three-year Action Plan for Winning the Blue Sky War.

 If you refer to the map below, on the left you see the Chinese industrial region highlighted.
 On the right, you see in green, the regions affected by pollution control.
 The cluster of black dots on this map represents all the Resilinc researched sites and it lies in the industrial region.
 Which is no surprise.
-If you take Zhejiang as an example, this is a manufacturing hub for steel, small commodities, electric tools, hardware, plastic and others.
-The There is likely chance that these sites could potentially be shut down due to pollution control.
+If you take Zhejiang as an example, this is a manufacturing hub for steel, small commodities, electric tools, hardware, plastic, and others.
+There is a likely chance that these sites could potentially be shut down due to pollution control.

-To manage this loss of supplier capacity, companies need strategies such as assessing the affected supplier’s capacity to comply with pollution laws and renew production; the availability of alternate production sites and an assessment of how long it takes to bring alternate sites online
+To manage this loss of supplier capacity, companies need strategies such as assessing the affected supplier’s capacity to comply with pollution laws and renew production; the availability of alternate production sites, and an assessment of how long it takes to bring alternate sites online